elen

 0222 History and archaeology

-0114 Teacher training with subject specialisation
+0114 Teacher training with subject specialization

 By the level of study: 7